 Instead of believing and responding to every thought your mind presents to you, watch them as if they are leaves moving on the river.

-Thoughts just come and go, until we take them as facts and believe them blindly causing them sticking to our minds.
+Thoughts just come and go, until we take them as facts and believe them blindly, which make them stick to our minds.

 Identify your automatic thought regarding your desire to control your thinking. (ex.
 “I shouldn’t be thinking about this.” , “Thinking about this means that…” )